-It’s been a crazy spring with a late ice out and no real warm up which means things are a bit behind which is a real contrast to what we experienced last year.
-It also means that early spring walleye patterns should hold up a lot longer and that can be a good thing if you know how to cash in on it.
+It’s been a crazy spring with a late ice out and no real warm-up which means things are a bit behind which is a real contrast to what we experienced last year.
+It also means that early season walleye fishing patterns should hold up a lot longer and that can be a good thing if you know how to cash in on it.

-How long the shallow patterns lasts will depend on how quick we warm up from here but we have a way to go.
-There’s an old adage that “there are always fish shallow” and I’d have to agree but right now is primetime when most of what you’re after is in water less than say twenty feet deep, maybe less than ten, and maybe even less than five.
+How long the shallow patterns lasts will depend on how quickly we warm up from here but we have a way to go.
+There’s an old adage that “there are always fish shallow” and I’d have to agree but right now is prime time when most of what you’re after is in water less than say twenty feet deep, maybe less than ten, and maybe even less than five.
 See you in the shallows.